esp-cpp/esp-box-emu/README.md

  - [x] Memory mapping of selected rom data from littlefs partition into raw data partition (SPIFLASH)
  - [X] Emulator framebuffers on SPIRAM
+ - [x] Some hacky support for BT Gamepad input (see note below regarding wifi use.)
  - [ ] FTP Client for browsing remote FTP server of roms and displaying their data in LVGL
- - [ ] Interaction with d-pad + buttons
  - [ ] Feedback through BLDC haptic motor (see
        https://github.com/scottbez1/smartknob)

- NOTE: For gamepad input I'm currently using the associated [controller.py](./controller.py) script which will send the input reports from a BT gamepad (in this case an 8BitDo Pro 2) over UDP to the ESP-BOX-EMU which converts those input reports and sets the state of the input device for the NES emulator appropriately.
+ NOTE: For BT gamepad input I'm use the associated [controller.py](./controller.py) script which will send the input reports from a BT gamepad (in this case an 8BitDo Pro 2) over UDP to the ESP-BOX-EMU which converts those input reports and sets the state of the input device for the NES emulator appropriately.
+Because this is annoying, I've moved over to using the [qwiicnes component](./components/qwiicnes) configured in the [input processing section](./components/box-emu-hal/src/input.cpp) of the [box-emu-hal component](./components/box-emu-hal).

+### DRAM/IRAM For all the emulators...

  Down the line I'd like to add the ability to load the emulator cores from the FTP server (which would be pre-compiled ESP32 libraries) so that they wouldn't take up as much space on the ESP32 itself.
 Right now that's not a huge concern